-Indicates the fuel level inside tank from "E" empty to "F" full.
-The total amount of fuel storage in the tank is 19L.
+Fuel Gauge : Indicate the remaining amount of the gasoline in the fuel tank.
+"F" indicates the total amount of fuel is 19L.
 When the indicator reaches the first point of the red mark, fuel should be refilled as soon as possible.
 The red mark indicates that the remaining fuel is only about 4.0L.